omen23/ffmpeg-ffnvcodec-explanation/README.md

 Starting playback...
 Movie-Aspect is 2.38:1 - prescaling to correct movie aspect.
 VO: [vdpau] 1280x720 => 1710x720 H.264 VDPAU acceleration
+# for mplayer to always use VDPAU hardware decoding you need to add
+vo=vdpau,
+vc=ffh264vdpau,ffmpeg12vdpau,ffodivxvdpau,ffwmv3vdpau,ffvc1vdpau,ffhevcvdpau
+# to the bottom of /etc/mplayer/mplayer.conf
 # but mpv would choose VDPAU hw-decoding automatically if the config file has --hwdec=auto/yes/vdpau in it and nvdec is not supported
-# maybe you need to add the codec names like but I think that is not necessary  vd=ffh264vdpau,ffhevcvdpau,ffdivxvdpau,ffmpeg4vdpau,ffvc1vdpau,ffmpeg1vdpau,ffmpeg2vdpau # and so on in mpv's configuration file
+# maybe you need to add the codec names like but I think that is not necessary  vd=ffh264vdpau,ffmpeg12vdpau,ffodivxvdpau,ffwmv3vdpau,ffvc1vdpau,ffhevcvdpau # I guess only mplayer needs the codec names
-# but on my test systems adding just --hwdec=yes to the configuration file or commandline was enough for mpv to use the best hardware decoding method available
+# on my test systems adding just --hwdec=yes to the configuration file or commandline was enough for mpv to use the best hardware decoding method available
+# VLC will use VDPAU if you have hardware-decoding enabled
 ```
 **Protip: use mpv to play youtube videos with NVDEC VP9 decoding.**